Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: Applications of the construction: point s and non-escaping points

 and $A$ is compact as an intersection of compact sets.
 Furthermore, $A$ is totally disconnected, as its projection to the $k$-th coordinate is countable for all $k$.

-Fix $(x_n)\in A$, and let $n_0\geq 1$ such that $x_{n_0}=0$.
-There are exactly two values of $n$ with $k(n)=n_0$, and hence $A$ contains at least one other point $(y_n)$ with $y_{n_0}=0$.
-The distance between $(x_n)$ and $(y_n)$ tends to zero as $n_0\to\infty$, so $(x_n)$ is not an isolated point.
+Fix $(x_n)_{n=0}^{\infty}\in A$, and let $n_0\geq 1$ such that $x_{n_0}=0$.
+There are exactly two values of $n$ with $k(n)=n_0$, and hence $A$ contains at least one other point $(y_n)_{n=0}^{\infty}$ with $y_{n_0}=0$.
+The distance between $(x_n)_{n=0}^{\infty}$ and $(y_n)_{n=0}^{\infty}$ tends to zero as $n_0\to\infty$, so $(x_n)_{n=0}^{\infty}$ is not an isolated point.
 Thus we have proved that $A$ is a Cantor set, establishing~\ref{item:cantorA}.

-Finally, suppose that $(x_n)\in Y$ and $\liminf_{n\to\infty} x_n = 0$.
+Finally, suppose that $(x_n)_{n=0}^{\infty}\in \uarrow{Y}$ and $\liminf_{n\to\infty} x_n = 0$.
 Then there are infinitely many values of $n$ for which $x_n < 1/4$, and hence $x_{n-1} = g_n(x_n)=a_n=g_n(0)$.
 So

-Since $k(n)\to\infty$ as $n\to\infty$, we see that $(x_n)\in A$, establishing claim~\ref{item:liminfA}. \end{proof}
+Since $k(n)\to\infty$ as $n\to\infty$, we see that $(x_n)_{n=0}^{\infty}\in A$, establishing claim~\ref{item:liminfA}. \end{proof}

-\begin{cor} There exists a disjoint-type entire function $f$ having a Julia continuum $\CH$ such that the set of nonescaping points is dense in $\CH$.
+\begin{cor} There exists a disjoint-type entire function $f$ having a Julia continuum $\CH$ such that the set of non-escaping points in $\CH$ contains a dense $G_{\delta}$ subset of $\CH$.

-There also exists a disjoint-type entire function $f$ having a Julia continuum $\CH$ such that the set of nonescaping points in $\CH$ is a Cantor set. \end{cor} \begin{remark} This completes the proof of Theorem \ref{thm:nonescapingaccessible} \end{remark} \begin{proof} Let $Y$ be an arc-like continuum containing a terminal point $x$ and a dense countable set $E$ of terminal points such that $Y$ is irreducible between $x$ and $e$ for all $e\in E$.
-Apply Proposition~\ref{prop:countablymanyterminalpoints} to obtain an inverse limit representation of $Y$ where the set $E$ consists of points having infinitely many components equal to $0$.
-By Proposition~\ref{prop:arclikeexistenceprecise}, there is a disjoint-type $F\in\BlogP$ having a Julia continuum homeomorphic to $Y$, and such that every point of $E$ corresponds to a nonescaping point of $F$.
+There also exists a disjoint-type entire function $f$ having a Julia continuum $\CH$ such that the set of non-escaping points in $\CH$ is a Cantor set. \end{cor} \begin{remark} This completes the proof of Theorem \ref{thm:nonescapingaccessible}. \end{remark} \begin{proof} Let $Y$ be an arc-like continuum containing a terminal point $x$ and a dense countable set $E$ of terminal points such that $Y$ is irreducible between $x$ and $e$ for all $e\in E$.
+Apply Proposition~\ref{prop:countablymanyterminalpoints} to obtain an inverse limit representation of $Y$ where the set $E$ consists of points having infinitely many coordinates equal to $0$.
+By Proposition~\ref{prop:arclikeexistenceprecise}, there is a disjoint-type $F\in\BlogP$ for which there exist a Julia continuum $\Jsh(F)$ and a homeomorphism $\theta\colon Y\to \Jsh(F)$ such that the orbit of any element of $\theta(E)$ contains infinitely many points at real part less than $12$.
+The set of points having the latter property is a $G_{\delta}$ subset of $\Jsh(F)$, which is dense in $\Jsh(F)$ since it contains $\theta(E)$.
 An application of Theorem~\ref{thm:realization} now yields the first claim.